luckynvic/QActivityLog/README.md

 QActivityLog
 ============
-Yii Extension to log user that open controller action.
+Yii Extension to log user that opened controller action.

 # Installation
 Copy all extension files to your extension folder.